 No. As we now understand the regulations in other provinces in Canada, although teacher certification is a provincial matter, the revised Agreement on Internal Trade (AIT) signed by the federal, provincial and territorial governments makes it possible for professionals to move across the country.
 This includes teachers and we understand that teachers with a B.Ed. and OTC generally are able to meet equivalency standards in the other provinces (perhaps with the exception of Quebec).

 3. What does it mean for CCRTC to be “accredited” and to seek “accreditation”?

 We seek accreditation for a program that meets the provincial standards for teacher education.
 The teaching program (courses, teaching standards, qualifications of the instructors and the like) and the organization (governance, policies, procedures, physical plant, financial capabilities) are carefully reviewed and measured against government and OCT standards and expectations of university-level institutions and programs.

 For CCRTC it means two steps:

-- First, obtaining Ministerial Consent to be granted by the Minister of Advanced Education and Skills Development (MAESD).
+- First, obtaining Ministerial Consent to be granted by the Ministry of Training, Colleges and Universities (MTCU).
 This will make CCRTC an accredited degree-granting institution, able to grant a B.Ed. degree to students who have successfully completed the 2-year program; and subsequently

 - Obtaining accreditation by the Ontario College of Teachers (OCT) under the Ministry of Education.